Bioconductor/bioconductor.org/content/developers/how-to/source-control.md

 name other than "Rpacks-devel" if you want a top-level directory with different name.

-To check out the code for the Biobase package use:
+To check out the code for a single package, for example Biobase, use:

     svn co https://hedgehog.fhcrc.org/bioconductor/trunk/madman/Rpacks/Biobase